1. The Woman in the Green Dress (1866)

 10. Water Lilies (1889 onwards)

-It is of course impossible to mention Monet’s top 10 paintings without referencing his Waterlilies series.
+It is impossible to mention Monet’s top 10 paintings without referencing his Water Lilies series.

-These were the works that dominated the latter period of his life, from 1889 up until his death.
+These were the 250 or so works that dominated the latter period of Monet's life, from 1889 up until his death in 1926.

 Together with his wife, Alice, Monet created a water garden in the Japanese style, filling a large pond with colourful waterlilies that soon became the centre of his artistic world.